A large-deviations principle for all the cluster sizes of a sparse Erd\H{o}s-R\'enyi graph: Introduction

-The important special case of the {\em multiplicative kernel}, $K_N(m,\widetilde m)=m\widetilde m /N$ has the two interesting features: (1) it can be mapped onto the Erd\H{o}s-R\'enyi random graph that we study in this paper, and (2) it exhibits a-n interesting {\it gelation phase transition} in the limit $N\to\infty$ at time $t=1$, because a {\em gel}, i.e., a particle of macroscopic size, appears.
+The important special case of the {\em multiplicative kernel}, $K_N(m,\widetilde m)=m\widetilde m /N$ has the two interesting features: (1) it can be mapped onto the Erd\H{o}s-R\'enyi random graph that we study in this paper, and (2) it exhibits an interesting {\it gelation phase transition} in the limit $N\to\infty$ at time $t=1$, because a {\em gel}, i.e., a particle of macroscopic size, appears.
 Indeed, for this process, it turned out in the review \cite{Ald99} that, for fixed $t\in[0,\infty)$, the distribution of the family $(S_i^{\ssup N})_{i\in\{1,\dots,n\}}$ of the component sizes of $\Gcal(N,\frac 1N t_N)$ defined in \eqref{componentsizes} with $\frac 1Nt_N=1-\e^{-t/N}$ is identical to the family $(S_i^{\ssup N}(t))_{i\in\{1,\dots,n_t\}}$ of particle masses in the multiplicative coalescent at time $t$.
 This correspondence was not mentioned in \cite{Buf90}, but was discussed one year later in \cite{Buf91}, which highlights the connection between gelation in the coagulation process and the phase transition given by the formation of a giant connected component in the Erd\H{o}s-R\'enyi random graph \cite{Erd60}.

-Hence, the results of this paper also recover the gelation phenomenon in rather explicit terms through a LDP in terms of the microscopic, mesoscopic and macroscopic parts, in the same way as we explained in the above sections for the Erd\H{o}s--R\'enyi random graph.
+Hence, the results of this paper also recover the gelation phenomenon in rather explicit terms through a LDP in terms of the microscopic, mesoscopic and macroscopic parts, in the same way as we explained in the above sections for the Erd\H{o}s-R\'enyi random graph.

 Smoluchowski introduced a (deterministic) ODE model for the concentrations of coagulating particles in the course of his work on Brownian motion \cite{Smol16b}.
 Indeed, it is reasonable to assume that $l_k(t) = \lim_{N\rightarrow \infty}\frac 1N\# \{ \text{particles of size } k \text{ at time } t\}$ exists under suitable conditions, see \cite{Nor99, LaMi04, MeNo14}.
 These limits satisfy